Mediterranean Turkey Panini

 - 1 pound sliced deli turkey

 - Spread each ciabatta bottom with 2 tablespoons marinara sauce.
-Top with half the cheese, artichokes, tomato and turkey and remaining cheese.
+Top with half the cheese, artichokes, tomato, turkey and remaining cheese.
 Spread each ciabatta top with 2 tablespoons marinara sauce; place over turkey.

 - Cook on a panini maker or indoor grill until cheese is melted, 4-5 minutes.
 Place remaining marinara sauce in a small microwave-safe bowl; cover and microwave on high until heated through.
 Serve with sandwiches.